JMRMEDEV/Kinectronics/README.md

 Welcome!

-**Disclaimer:** this is a work in progress.
-The software and its documentations is constantly changing.
-Please keep this in mind.
-May be missing information.
+**Disclaimer:** this is a work in progress, the software, and its documentation are constantly changing.
+Please keep this in mind while using it, some information could be incomplete.
 If you strongly consider it necessary, you can make **new issues**.
 Please, do so only if you find extremely dangerous bugs or vulnerabilities or if you find missing documentation.
 I'll do my best to fix it as soon as I can.
 You can also make **pull requests** if you already made important improvements to the project.
 For further contact, comments or questions you can join to the [**Official Discord Server**](https://discord.gg/fzERgZa).

 **Kinectronics** is an **API** (Application Programming Interface) and an **extensible application** (for graphic joint tracking) written in **C#** for **standard .NET framework**.
 It is inttended to be an easier and practical way to control (by programming) several devices such as **drones**, **mobile robots**, **robotic arms** and many more through **gesture recognition** by using **Microsoft's Kinect v2**.